The Complete Guide

 How much do EKG technicians make?
 Here is the salary and growth data from the Bureau of Labor Statistics:

-According to the BLS, the median annual wage for these healthcare professionals in 2018 was $59,600.
+According to the BLS, the mean annual wage for these healthcare professionals in 2020 was $60,940 or $29.30 per hour.
 This number is dependent on a variety of factors.
 For instance, the industry profile for this occupation.

-The following are the industries with highest published employment and wages for EKG technicians:
+The following are the industries with the highest published employment and wages for EKG technicians:

 General Medical and Surgical Hospitals: $58,500